-Probably the most famous social-psychological studies of all time were conducted by Stanley Milgram in the 1960s (so famous that a movie, The Experimenter, was recently made about Milgram and his experiments).
-The studies provide uncomfortable insights into how normal adults behave in authority situations.38 Most adults will carry out the authority figure's orders even if those orders are contrary to their personal beliefs about what's right and will lead to harming other human beings.
+Probably the most famous social-psychological studies of all time were conducted by Stanley Milgram in the 1960s.
+They provide uncomfortable insights into how normal adults behave in authority situations.37 Most adults will carry out the authority figure's orders even if these orders are contrary to their personal beliefs about what's right and lead to harm of other human beings.

 In a number of laboratory experiments, Milgram paid subjects recruited from the New Haven, Connecticut, area to participate in a one-hour study on the effects of punishment on learning.
-The subject was asked to play "teacher" in a learning experiment; the "learner," unbeknownst to the teacher/subject, was a member of the research team (known in research parlance as a "confederate").
+The subject was asked to play "teacher" in a learning experiment; the "learner," unbeknownst to the teacher/subject, was a member of the research team.
 The learner was strapped into a chair with an electrode attached to his or her wrist.
 The teacher/subject was seated at a shock generator and was told to pose questions to the learner.
 Each time the learner provided an incorrect response to a question, the teacher/subject was told to turn a dial to administer an increasingly severe shock-though in fact no shocks were actually given.
 As the apparent "shocks" intensified, the learner verbally expressed scripted responses representing increasing discomfort, finally screaming and then going silent.
 During the experiments, many teacher/subjects would question the experimenter and express the desire to stop.
-The experimenter, dressed in a white lab coat, would provide the following scripted response: "Although the shocks may be painful, there is no permanent tissue damage, so please go on."
+The experimenter, dressed in a white lab coat, would provide the following scripted response, "Although the shocks may be painful, there is no permanent tissue damage, so please go on."
 If the teacher/subject continued to resist, the experimenter would respond with three successive prods: "The experiment requires that you continue"; "It is absolutely essential that you continue"; "You have no choice, you must go on."
 If the teacher continued to resist, the experiment was finally terminated.

 To the surprise of Milgram and other observers, about 60 percent of the teacher/subjects in these experiments continued to the end, obeying the authority figure's instructions despite the conflict they felt and expressed.
 It's not that they felt okay about what they were doing.
 In fact, their emotional appeals to the experimenter suggested that they very much wanted to stop.
 But most of them didn't.
-They may have felt that refusing to continue would challenge the experimenter's authority, affect the legitimacy of the experiment, and cause embarrassment for themselves.39 They acted as if they were constrained to do as they were told by the authority figure, rather than as independent adults who could end the experiment at any time.
+They may have felt that refusing to continue would challenge the experimenter's authority, affect the legitimacy of the experiment, and cause embarrassment for themselves.
+They acted as if they were constrained to do as they were told by the authority figure, rather than as independent adults who could end the experiment at any time.
 We should also note that teacher/subjects who were at the principled level of cognitive moral development (see Chapter 3) were more likely to challenge the experimenter's authority as well as more likely to stop giving the electric shocks.
-So although some participants did resist the authority figure's commands to continue, most of them did not.
+So, although some participants did resist the authority figure's commands to continue, most of them did not.